 The Committee discussed the contents of Bulletin No 46 from Standards for England and in particular the experience, issues, concerns and suggestions of members of standards committees and monitoring officers at the 2009 Annual Assembly.
-It was noted that the main areas of debate revolved around bias, predetermination and the code; sharing the lessons learnt from local assessments and vexatious or persistent complainants.
+It was noted that the main areas of debate revolved around bias, predetermination and the code; sharing the lessons learnt from local assessments; and vexatious or persistent complainants.
 The top five issues discussed were:

-- asking for further Standards for England guidance on the definition of what a vexatious complaint is - change legislation to allow monitoring officers to filter out such complaints and allow committees to refuse complaints from vexatious complainants - having robust assessment criteria to filter out such complaints at assessment - to write warning letters to complainants deemed vexatious by the council procedures - to deliver targeted training - to publish the average cost of assessing and investigating a complaint.
+- asking for further Standards for England guidance on the definition of a vexatious complaint - change legislation to allow monitoring officers to filter out such complaints and allow committees to refuse complaints from vexatious complainants - having robust assessment criteria to filter out such complaints at assessment - to write warning letters to complainants deemed vexatious by the council procedures - to deliver targeted training - to publish the average cost of assessing and investigating a complaint.

-Regarding the cost implications, the interim Head of Law and Governance advised that the cost of employing an external investigator for each case was some £2-5000 and that current procedures for dealing with complaints placed a considerable burden upon members of the Committee and the resources of the Council's legal and democratic services teams.
+Regarding the cost implications, the interim Head of Law and Governance advised that the cost of employing an external investigator for each case was some £2000-£5000 and that current procedures for dealing with complaints placed a considerable burden upon members of the Committee and the resources of the Council's legal and democratic services teams.

-The role of the Monitoring Officer was discussed and it was noted that she filtered out those complaints which did not need to go through the Standards committee process.
+The role of the Monitoring Officer was discussed and it was noted that she filtered out those complaints which did not need to go through the Standards Committee process.
 There was some discussion about the undue anxiety that could be caused to those who were the subject of a complaint and in particular the fact that the process did not allow for them to be given all the details about it at an early stage.
-Councillor R Gething also felt that confidentiality was an issue regarding when the Herefordshire Association of Local Councils could be made aware of a complaint because it could have an impact upon them.
+Councillor Gething also identified a further confidentiality issue: when the Herefordshire Association of Local Councils could be made aware of a complaint because it could have an impact upon them.
 The Chairman pointed out that the speed of the process was a fundamental issue in dealing with a complaint.
-The Committee also felt that the quality of the information that was provided by a complainant was also crucial and that it was essential for this to be done by a comprehensive application form rather than by letter because the information received by the latter could be disjointed.
+The Committee also felt that the quality of the information that was provided by a complainant was crucial and that it was essential for this to be done by a comprehensive application form rather than by letter because the information received by the latter could be disjointed.

-The Committee discussed the returns which were submitted to Standards for England and it was noted that there was little opportunity for input by it regarding the quarterly returns which were done electronically.
+The Committee discussed the returns which were submitted to Standards for England and it was noted that there was little opportunity for Committee input to the quarterly returns.y.
 The Committee would be able to have an input in the annual return however and it was agreed that this should be included on the agenda for the next meeting.